KeithWilliamsGMIT/Graph-Theory-Project/README.md

 + Modules

     Each course has several modules.
 Modules are also identified by an id and name.
 More than one lecturer can teach a single module.
 Also, many courses can share the same module.
 Modules also change depending on the semester.
++ Year groups

+	Year groups will be identified by a unique code.
+Year groups are broken into Student groups.
 + Student groups

-	Student groups will be identified by a group name, for example, group A, B and C. Each student group will have a different size that must be accounted for.
+	Student groups will be identified by a combination of the year group and a group name, for example, group A, B and C. Each student group will have a different size that must be accounted for.
 However, it is not necessary to store all students as separate nodes.
 + Lecturers

 	Lecturers will be identified by their staff ID and name, Their working hours should be stored.
 Each lecturer works for a department in a campus.